JEWELRY CARE

 PLATED

-- Base Metal typically stainless steel or copper
+• Base Metal typically stainless steel, copper or brass

-- Copper base may oxidize over time as the gold layer fades
+• Copper or brass base may oxidize over time as the gold layer fades

 GOLD VERMEIL (pronounced "VER-MAY")